cozzyd/pandoc_ROOT_filter/README.md

 This targets only html and latex output.
 In the case of html output, the default is to generate interactive plots with jsroot.

-Code to execute belongs is a codeblock with  a .ROOT tag Code here acts as if equivalent to all code living inside a function "void main()", concatenated in order order.
+Code to execute belongs is a codeblock with  a .ROOT tag Code here acts as if equivalent to all code living inside a function "void main()", concatenated in order of appearance.

 ```{.ROOT}